Matrix orthogonality in the plane versus scalar orthogonality in a Riemann surface: Introduction and statement of results

-To verify the validity of the above formula, first note that the sequences of MOPs $\{P_{j}^{L}(z)\}_{j \geq 0}$ and $\{Q_{j}^{R}(z)\}_{j \geq 0}$ are biorthogonal with respect to \eqref{pairing}:
+To verify the validity of the above formula, first note that the sequences of MOPs $\{P_{j}^{\mathrm{L}}(z)\}_{j \geq 0}$ and $\{Q_{j}^{\mathrm{R}}(z)\}_{j \geq 0}$ are biorthogonal with respect to \eqref{pairing}:

-Since any polynomial $P \in \mathcal{P}_{N-1}^{r\times r}$ can be represented as $P(z) = \sum_{j=1}^{N-1}C_{j}P_{j}^{L}(z)$ for certain $C_{j} \in \mathbb{C}^{r \times r}$, one has
+Since any polynomial $P \in \mathcal{P}_{N-1}^{r\times r}$ can be represented as $P(z) = \sum_{j=1}^{N-1}C_{j}P_{j}^{\mathrm{L}}(z)$ for certain $C_{j} \in \mathbb{C}^{r \times r}$, one has

 The above reproducing property is equivalent to \eqref{reproducing kernel}; hence the first formula in \eqref{CD kernel} holds by uniqueness of the CD kernel.
 The second formula in \eqref{CD kernel} can be proved in a similar way.
-As mentioned, the formulas \eqref{CD kernel} holds if and only if all polynomials $Q_{0}^{R},Q_{1}^{R},\ldots,Q_{N-1}^{R}$ exist.
-In fact, the existence of $Q_{N-1}^{R}$ alone ensures the existence of $\mathcal{R}_{W}$; this follows from the following CD formula:
+As mentioned, the formulas \eqref{CD kernel} holds if and only if all polynomials $Q_{0}^{\mathrm{R}},Q_{1}^{\mathrm{R}},\ldots,Q_{N-1}^{\mathrm{R}}$ exist.
+In fact, the existence and uniqueness of $Q_{N-1}^{\mathrm{R}}$ alone ensures the existence of $\mathcal{R}_{N}^{W}$; this follows from the following CD formula:

-The above equation was obtained in \cite[eq (4.33)]{DK}, but there it is written in terms of the solution to a certain RH problem (see also \eqref{def of mathcal R} below) and not directly in the form \eqref{CD simplified}.
-Therefore, for the convenience of the reader, we sketch a proof of \eqref{CD simplified} in Appendix \ref{section: appendix}.
+This equation was obtained using \cite[eq (4.33)]{DK}.
+In fact, the formula \cite[eq (4.33)]{DK} is written in terms of the solution to a certain RH problem (see also \eqref{def of mathcal R} below), and therefore, for the convenience of the reader, we sketch a proof of \eqref{CD simplified} in Appendix \ref{section: appendix}.

 We now present a reformulation of Theorem \ref{thm: reprod Rcal U} (e) in terms of MOPs. \begin{theorem} Let $\gamma \subset \mathbb{C}$ be a finite union of piecewise smooth, oriented curves, let $W$ be a rational $r \times r$ matrix weight, and let $N \in \mathbb{N}_{>0}$.
 Suppose that $W$ satisfies Assumption \ref{ass: weight diag} and that $\mathcal{R}_{N}^{W}$ exists.
-Let $\mathcal{M}$ be an $r$-sheeted Riemann surface such that the functions $\lambda$, $\e$ and $\e^{-1}$ defined in \eqref{def of lambda RS}--\eqref{def of efrak inv RS} are meromorphic, and assume that $\mathcal{M}$ is of genus $0$.
-Define $\mathfrak{R}_{rN}^{\mathcal{W}}$, $\varphi$, $\phi$, $\mathcal{W}$, $\gamma_{\mathbb{C}}$, $\mathcal{V}$ and $\mathcal{V}^{*}$ as in Definitions \ref{def: varphi}--\ref{def: V and V*}.
+Let $\mathcal{M}$ be an $r$-sheeted Riemann surface such that the functions $\lambda$, $\e$ and $\widehat{\e}$ defined in \eqref{def of lambda RS}--\eqref{def of efrak inv RS} are meromorphic, and assume that $\mathcal{M}$ is of genus $0$.
+Define $\mathfrak{R}_{rN}^{\mathcal{W}}$, $h$, $\widehat{h}$, $\varphi$, $\phi$, $\mathcal{W}$, $\gamma_{\mathbb{C}}$, $\mathcal{V}$ and $\widehat{\mathcal{V}}$ as in Definitions \ref{def: varphi}--\ref{def: V and V*}.
 If $\mathcal{V} = \mathcal{P}_{rN-1}$, we have

 where $p_{rN}(\zeta) = \zeta^{rN}+...$ is the monic scalar orthogonal polynomial defined by

 and $q_{rN-1}$ is the degree $\leq rN-1$ scalar orthogonal polynomial satisfying

 \end{theorem}